 Multiple Musculoskeletal Trauma

-Most high velocity injuries result from motor vehicle accidents, motorcycle accidents, pedestrian accidents, and falls from a great height.
+Most high-velocity injuries result from motor vehicle accidents, motorcycle accidents, pedestrian accidents, and falls from a great height.
 Other causes involve occupational injuries in which the patient has been crushed between a vehicle and a solid object or has been injured by a heavy object falling on them.

 Musculoskeletal injuries can involve an acute phase and a chronic phase.
 The acute phase involves the medical evaluation and resuscitation of the patient.
-Surgery is frequently required to stabilize the patient and the patient usually needs further observation to look for other problems.
-The chronic phase represents the period of time when the patient is medically stable but requires significant rehabilitation and therapy services in order to gain functional capacity.
+Surgery is frequently required to stabilize the patient, and the patient usually needs further observation to look for other problems.
+The chronic phase represents the period when the patient is medically stable but requires significant rehabilitation and therapy services to gain functional capacity.Orthopedic Injuries

-In any injury, the bones, tendons, muscles or ligaments can be injured.
-This has implications for therapy as things like range of motion and weight bearing (or both) can be restricted, especially during the early stages of healing.
-Prolonged immobility can cause contractures or fibrosis so these competing forces must be balanced for proper healing.Methods of Fixation
+In any injury, the bones, tendons, muscles, or ligaments can be injured.
+This has implications for therapy as things like range of motion and weight-bearing (or both) can be restricted, especially during the early stages of healing.
+Prolonged immobility can cause contractures or fibrosis, so these competing forces must be balanced for proper healing.Methods of Fixation

 In today’s time, orthopedic surgeons have a wide variety of tools and techniques for treating fractures.
 There is rarely just one possible technique for any given type of injury.
-Many factors must be taken into account, including the patient’s age and activity level, social issues, the quality of the bone, and the presence of possible tumors or infection within the bone.
-The goals are to stabilize the fracture, repair or stabilize other structures, provide pain relief, and prevent future functional problems.
+Many factors must be considered, including the patient’s age and activity level, social issues, the quality of the bone, and the presence of possible tumors or infection within the bone.
+The goals are to stabilize the fracture, repair or stabilize other structures, provide pain relief, and prevent future functional problems.Casting of Fractures

 Casts in adults are less commonly used.
 They only provide relative stability and don’t do well in unstable fracture patterns.
 They block the skin and soft tissue and are relatively heavy.
 Casts are used as a temporary measure in multiply injured patients before definitive surgical therapy can be undertaken.
-Casts are usually applied for a minimum of 4 weeks and usually longer.
+Casts are usually applied for a minimum of 4 weeks and usually longer.Functional Bracing

-Functional bracing is a good alternative to casting because it provides some stability to the injured area but allows for motion of the adjacent joints.
+Functional bracing is a good alternative to casting because it provides some stability to the injured area but allows for the motion of the adjacent joints.
 The braces can be removed to evaluate the skin underneath and for hygiene purposes.
 They tend to be lighter than casts.
-They are often used when surgery is not warranted or in the subacute phase after surgical repair in order to protect the area.
+They are often used when surgery is not warranted or in the subacute phase after surgical repair to protect the area.
 There are braces for the humerus, the ankle, and the knee.
-Weight bearing is usually allowed with functional braces and range of motion is usually encouraged within limitations.
-Custom functional braces are also used for some specific regions and areas.External Fixation
+Weight-bearing is usually allowed with functional braces, and range of motion is usually encouraged within limitations.
+Custom functional braces are also used for specific regions and areas.External Fixation

-Whether the external fixator is on for a long time or a short time, it Is always important to evaluate the sites were the pins enter the skin as these are frequent sites of infection.
+Whether the external fixator is on for a long time or a short time, it is always important to evaluate the sites where the pins enter the skin as these are frequent sites of infection.
 The infections are usually localized and are treated with oral antibiotics; however, they can progress to become deeper abscesses or osteomyelitis (infection of the bone).
 To prevent this, pins are put into a region where internal hardware will go later.
-Patients or family members can be taught the basic care of pin sites and this usually reduces the risk of pin infections.
+Patients or family members can be taught the basic care of pin sites, which usually reduces the risk of pin infections.
 Sometimes the pins will need to be removed or switched to a different site.
-Weight bearing is usually prohibited for temporary external fixators but is encouraged when long term external fixators are used.
+Weight-bearing is usually prohibited for temporary external fixators but is encouraged when long-term external fixators are used.Intramedullary Fixation

 Intramedullary devices are placed down the shaft of a long bone where the bone marrow usually is.
 They will be placed using small incisions near the hip or knee for lower extremity fractures or around the shoulder, elbow, or wrist for humerus and forearm fractures.
 Intramedullary fixation is most commonly used for femur fractures.
-These can allow for limited weight bearing soon after surgery.
+These can allow for limited weight-bearing soon after surgery.
 Because they use small incisions, there is a fast recovery and a chance for early rehabilitation.

 The most common complication of intramedullary fixation is pain around the entry site, usually around the hip or the knee.
 This usually occurs about 50-60 percent of the time.
 The pain usually goes away after about a year after surgery, although some patients will require nail removal for pain relief.
 The reason for this sort of pain is unclear.

 Intramedullary nails usually have cross-locking screws at the top and bottom ends to prevent rotation of the fracture.
 They may be prominent or can cause local irritation from the movement of the tendons and muscles over their heads or tips.
-Many times, these screws have to be removed after the fracture has healed because they locally irritate the tissues.Plate Screw Fixation
+These screws have to be removed often after the fracture has healed because they locally irritate the tissues.Plate Screw Fixation

-Plates that provide rigid compression are usually used in the forearm and humerus and may allow for early range of motion and weight bearing.
+Plates that provide rigid compression are usually used in the forearm and humerus and may allow for early range of motion and weight-bearing.
 Buttress-style plates are used around the joint areas, especially in ankle fractures.
-They do not allow for immediate weight bearing but are usually stable enough to permit range of motion exercises.
+They do not allow for immediate weight-bearing but are usually stable enough to permit a range of motion exercises.Joint Replacement for Trauma

 On occasion, a fracture in a knee, hip, shoulder, or elbow is so severe that it would be impossible to reconstruct the fracture so that a joint replacement is necessary.
-These joint replacement surgeries have an excellent track record when done for arthritis but can be problematic when done for fractures.
-With fractures, there can be soft tissue injuries or a loss of bony landmarks that make the replacement surgery harder to do.
+These joint replacement surgeries have an excellent track record when done for arthritis but can be problematic for fractures.
+With fractures, there can be soft tissue injuries or a loss of bony landmarks that make the replacement surgery harder.
 Outcomes are often less successful.
-The final range of motion may be less than otherwise anticipated and the rehabilitation usually must proceed at a slower pace.
-Range of motion exercises are encouraged as soon as possible following surgery.
-In the case of hip or knee replacement, there may be limited weight bearing so that the replacement has a chance to heal.
-With elbow or shoulder replacements, range of motion is started immediately but weight bearing is delayed for approximately six weeks.
+The final range of motion may be less than otherwise anticipated, and the rehabilitation usually must proceed at a slower pace.
+Range of motion exercises is encouraged as soon as possible following surgery.
+In the case of hip or knee replacement, there may be limited weight-bearing so that the replacement has a chance to heal.
+With elbow or shoulder replacements, the range of motion is started immediately, but weight-bearing is delayed for approximately six weeks.Traction Treatment

-The major downsides of traction is that the patient is usually bed bound for the six week period and there is an increased risk for deep vein thrombosis and pressure sores.
-There must be close follow up in the first few weeks to ensure that the fracture ends are in proper alignment.
+The major downsides of traction are that the patient is usually bed-bound for the six-week period, and there is an increased risk for deep vein thrombosis and pressure sores.
+There must be a close follow-up in the first few weeks to ensure that the fracture ends are properly aligned.
 The traction pin sites must be monitored closely and kept clean.
 Physical therapy can be done on the other extremities to try and prevent atrophy of all the extremities.Geriatric Patients

-With less physiological reserves, even minor complications can have a major impact.
+With fewer physiological reserves, even minor complications can have a major impact.
 They often can’t use a walker or crutches because of poor upper body strength or balance problems.
-This can lead to them being bedridden or wheelchair-bound, increasing the risk of pneumonia, deep vein thrombosis, or pulmonary embolism.
-They may be more sensitive to postoperative medications for pain, which can cause delirium or problems with balance and walking.
+This can lead to bedridden or wheelchair-bound, increasing the risk of pneumonia, deep vein thrombosis, or pulmonary embolism.
+They may be more sensitive to postoperative medications for pain, which can cause delirium or problems with balance and walk.
 They are more likely to have osteoporosis that can affect the stability of the repair and can put them at risk for additional fractures from even minor trauma.Poly Trauma Patients